goldbergyoni/nodebestpractices/README.russian.md

 **TL;DR:** This should be part of your Express best practices – Assert API input to avoid nasty bugs that are much harder to track later.
 The validation code is usually tedious unless you are using a very cool helper library like Joi

-**Otherwise:** Consider this – your function expects a numeric argument “Discount” which the caller forgets to pass, later on, your code checks if Discount!=0 (amount of allowed discount is greater than zero), then it will allow the user to enjoy a discount.
+**Иначе:** Consider this – your function expects a numeric argument “Discount” which the caller forgets to pass, later on, your code checks if Discount!=0 (amount of allowed discount is greater than zero), then it will allow the user to enjoy a discount.
 OMG, what a nasty bug.
 Can you see it?

 🔗 [**Read More: failing fast**](/sections/errorhandling/failfast.md)

 <br/><br/><br/>

-<p align="right"><a href="#table-of-contents">⬆ Return to top</a></p>
+<p align="right"><a href="#оглавление">⬆ К началу</a></p>

-# `3.
-Code Style Practices`
+# `3. Практики стиля кода`

 ## ![✔] 3.1 Use ESLint

 **TL;DR:** [ESLint](https://eslint.org) is the de-facto standard for checking possible code errors and fixing code style, not only to identify nitty-gritty spacing issues but also to detect serious code anti-patterns like developers throwing errors without classification.
 Though ESLint can automatically fix code styles, other tools like [prettier](https://www.npmjs.com/package/prettier) and [beautify](https://www.npmjs.com/package/js-beautify) are more powerful in formatting the fix and work in conjunction with ESLint

-**Otherwise:** Developers will focus on tedious spacing and line-width concerns and time might be wasted overthinking the project's code style
+**Иначе:** Developers will focus on tedious spacing and line-width concerns and time might be wasted overthinking the project's code style

 🔗 [**Read More: Using ESLint and Prettier**](/sections/codestylepractices/eslint_prettier.md)